rackerlabs/support-how-to/content/general/sjc2-data-center-relocation-customer-faq.md

 San Jose International Airport, approximately 5 miles from SJC2.
 We will issue an update with the address after we finalize the lease.

-### Who should I contact with questions about the relocation?
+### Whom should I contact with questions about the relocation?

 Contact us in one of the following ways: